brilliantfantastic/pipeline-doc/about.md

 * Pipeline depends on you tracking your time dilegently each day
 * Pipeline will be open source and anyone will be able to run it on their own server if they choose to do so
 * Pipeline client will be built with [Ember](http://emberjs.com)
-* The Pipleline backend will be build with [rails-api](http://github.com/rails-api/rails-api)
+* The Pipeline backend will be build with [rails-api](http://github.com/rails-api/rails-api)
 * There will be a companion iOS application
-* I am not sure this will be useful but it sounds like it would for me
+* I am not sure this application will be useful but I will find out
+* The name will *most likely* change
 * I am sure more tidbits will come along when I start building it

 ## <a name="code"></a> Code